We Help Good People Through Bad Situations

 At Miller Boileau Family Law Group we make every attempt to educate our clients as to the alternatives to divorce such as Mediation and Collaboration.
 However, there are times when separating spouses are unable to work together to make their own decisions about finances, property, or the care of their children.
 In such cases, it is necessary to have a judge make those decisions.

 There are many reasons to avoid court whenever possible.
 It is costly, time-consuming, unpredictable, and extremely stressful.
-When litigation is necessary to resolve your family law issues for financial reasons, or for safety or fairness issues, our experienced family law lawyers, Pierre Boileau Q.C. and Curtis Ready, will be your zealous advocates without losing sight of the human cost or opportunities for settlement.
+When litigation is necessary to resolve your family law issues for financial reasons, or for safety or fairness issues, our experienced family law lawyers, Curtis Ready and Anne-Marie Lowther, will be your zealous advocates without losing sight of the human cost or opportunities for settlement.

 Litigation is likely unavoidable when: